The MGA With An Attitude

 ".... the speedo was oscillating plus/minus a few mph.
 What is the usual cause of this?
 Is it something I could have rectified on my workbench?"

 Source of the oscillating speedo needle is the little ratchet pawl pushing the final odometer drive sprocket around.
-For the 1450 rev/mile unit the final sprocket has 58 teeth, so the oscillation happens 58 times per mile, of almost once per second at 60 mph.
+For the 1450 rev/mile unit the final sprocket has 58 teeth, so the oscillation happens 58 times per mile, or almost once per second at 60 mph.

 To fix this you first need to remove the mechanism from the case, which is a trick in itself.
 Then clean and lube the odometer drives (both of them) and the odometer wheels (all of them) with a small drop of light oil.